historical-theology/theological-dots/README.md

 ## System Configruation
-This is my *personal* system configuration information that does not belong in dotfiles.
+This is my *personal* FreeBSD system configuration information that does not belong in dotfiles.
 Others might appreciate having a short checklist, especially for what is important to add to /etc/rc.conf for a desktop FreeBSD installation.

 #### /etc/rc.conf
 ```